Sage-Bionetworks/portalsDocs/_categories/projects.md

 ---
 name: projects
 title: Synapse Projects
 excerpt: All content in Synapse is stored within Projects.
-Learn more about Projects and how to use them for uploading, downloading, and managing content, such as data files.
+Start here to set up your first Project.
-explanation: All content in Synapse is stored within Projects.
-Learn more about Projects and how to use them for uploading, downloading, and managing content, such as data files.
+explanation: Learn more about Projects and how to use them for uploading, downloading, and managing content, such as data files.
 section: core-components
 order: 1
 ---